maabdelatif/print-lev-groups/README.md

 ## Requirements

-This project uses python3, python2.7 may work but not guarenteed.
+This project uses python3.5, python2.7 may work but is not guarenteed.

 You require the following python packages to run

 - fuzzywuzzy (0.15.0)
 - networkx (1.11)
 - python-Levenshtein (0.12.0)
+- matplotlib (2.0.2)

-Which you can install either using pip
+Which you can install using pip

 ```bash
 pip3 install fuzzywuzzy networkx python-Levenshtein